 Covers Late Antiquity into the 16th century.

-Subject: Agriculture, Anglo-Saxons, Anticlericalism, Apocalypticism, Aristotelian, Art, Asiatic Nomads, Byzantium, Carolingians, Chivalry, Christology, Church Fathers, Civil Law, Clergy, Confession, Penance, Conversion, Cosmology, Courtly Love, Crafts, Industry, Crime, Crusades, Death, Burial, Diplomacy, Early Germanic Peoples, Ecclesiology, Economy, Education, Universities, Eschatology, Family, Children, Marriage, Food and Drink, Gender, Government, Guilds, Labor, Heresy, Heretical, History, History, Iconography, Jews, Judaism, Landscape, Natural History, Law, Lay, Logic, Magic, Witchcraft, Manuscript Studies, Mariology, Maritime, Material Culture, Medicine, Mendicants, Metaphysics, Military Orders, Monasticism, Monks, Moral, Ethics, Music, Muslims, Islam, Mysticism, Nobility, Gentry, Nuns, Papacy, Peasants, Philosophy, Theology, Piety, Plague, Disease, Platonic, Neo-Platonic, Political Thought, Poverty, Charity, Priests, Bishops, Canons, Recreation, Entertainment, Reform, Religion - Institutional Church, Religious Law, Revolt, Royalty, Monarchs, Sacramental, Saints, Science, Mathematics, Scriptural Exegesis, Sex, Sexuality, Social Groups, Towns, Cities, Trade, Travel, Pilgrimage, Trinitarian, Vikings, War, Women, Women Religious
+Subject: Agriculture, Anticlericalism, Apocalypticism, Aristotelian, Art, Asiatic Nomads, Byzantium, Carolingians, Chivalry, Christology, Church Fathers, Civil Law, Clergy, Confession, Penance, Conversion, Cosmology, Courtly Love, Crafts, Industry, Crime, Crusades, Death, Burial, Diplomacy, Early English Studies, Early Germanic Peoples, Ecclesiology, Economy, Education, Universities, Eschatology, Family, Children, Marriage, Food and Drink, Gender, Government, Guilds, Labor, Heresy, Heretical, History, History, Iconography, Jews, Judaism, Landscape, Natural History, Law, Lay, Logic, Magic, Witchcraft, Manuscript Studies, Mariology, Maritime, Material Culture, Medicine, Mendicants, Metaphysics, Military Orders, Monasticism, Monks, Moral, Ethics, Music, Muslims, Islam, Mysticism, Nobility, Gentry, Nuns, Papacy, Peasants, Philosophy, Theology, Piety, Plague, Disease, Platonic, Neo-Platonic, Political Thought, Poverty, Charity, Priests, Bishops, Canons, Recreation, Entertainment, Reform, Religion - Institutional Church, Religious Law, Revolt, Royalty, Monarchs, Sacramental, Saints, Science, Mathematics, Scriptural Exegesis, Sex, Sexuality, Social Groups, Towns, Cities, Trade, Travel, Pilgrimage, Trinitarian, Vikings, War, Women, Women Religious

 Type/Genre of Medieval Primary Source Material: Accounts, Advice, Instructional Texts, Allegorical, Biography, Memoirs, Chronicles, Annals, Clothing, Comedy, Satire, Commentary, Gloss, Exegesis, Contracts, Property Transactions, Council Proceedings, Minutes, Courts, Devotional, Dictionary, Glossary, Grammar, Didactic, Doctrinal, Drama, Epic, Saga, Episcopal Registers, Folklore, Legends, Furniture, Genealogy, Heraldry, Hagiography, Household Goods, Legislation, Letters, Petitions, Literature, Liturgy, Maps, Plans, Medical Works, Music, Prose, Religious Texts, Romance, Scripture, Sermons, Orations, Taxes, Textual Evidence, Verse, Wills, Inventories